Interstate 90 in South Dakota: Codified law

 The South Dakota section of I-90 is defined at South Dakota Codified Laws § 31-4-184.

+Transit

+Jefferson Lines provides intercity bus service along the length of I-90 in South Dakota serving seven communities along the route with major transfer points at the Sioux Falls Bus Station and in Vivian.

 History

-I-90 was constructed in the 1970s.
+I-90 was constructed in the 1960s and 1970s.
 The four-lane Interstate replaced old US 16 as the main road connecting Rapid City and Sioux Falls.
 Much of Old US 16 remains intact; however, I-90 has absorbed sections and likewise has reshaped the economies of many southern South Dakota towns.
+Driver-oriented businesses and hotels opened near new exits on I-90, along with roadside attractions to lure in tourists.
 The final section of I-90 in the state opened in November 1976 between the Wyoming state line and Spearfish.